DafetiteOgaga/custom_commands/README.md

    * #### custom_command (This command is installed automatically for you) - displays all the custom commands installed on your machine
    * push command - synchronse rather than just push
-   * pull command - updates your local machine from remote
+   * pull command - updates your local branch with changes from remote
-   * pushfile command - similar to "push" command but it updates the remote with individual file commit messages for good practice (Note: you can set and remove "Update README.md" as your default commit message for all README.md files)
+   * pushfile command - similar to "push" command but it stages and commits files individually then updates the remote.
+To skip a file from being staged and committed type "pass".
+   (Note: you can set and remove "Update README.md" as your default commit message for all README.md files)
+   * pushall command - similar to "push" command but it stages and commits changes in the working tree

    * createRepo command - creates a github repository right from the command line
    * deleteRepo command - deletes a github repository right from the command line.
 NOTE: THIS COMMAND IS TO BE USED WITH CAUTION, any repository deleted CANNOT be reversed.
    * cloneRepo command - displays the list of repositories and clone them from any account right from the command line.
 Collaboration has never been more interesting!
    * viewRepos command - displays the list of repositories from any account right from the command line.
 Bringing the information to you on the go!
    * betty linter command
    * pycode command - a pycodestyle (PEP 8) linter

+   * branch command - creates, setup the branch on the remote and switch between local branches
+   * merge command - merges changes in the current branch to main/master branch.
+Note: keeps commit history linear, preventing 3way merge
+   * status command - displays information about tracked and untracked changes in the branch

    * curfol command - opens current working directory using file explorer
    * pyxecute - appends shebang and makes your python files executable
+   * shxecute - works just like pyxecute but for bash scripts
    * pycodemore command(pycode with details)
+   * createPatch command - creates a .patch file
+   * rollback command - reverts the current branch to an older commit instance
    * cls command - clear your screen
    * authorID - configures your Github Identity(Global and Local) on your local machine
+   * commitree command - displays a tree of your commit history

+   * compare command - displays the content of uncommited changes on the working tree
+	* commitdir command - commits all the changes in the current dir
+	* commitall command - just like commitdir but commits all the changes in the working tree instead
    * wcount command - counts the lines, words and chars in files
+   * stash command - saves uncommitted changes in the working tree for the cuurent branch
+	* viewStash command - displays a list of all stashed changes in all branches and can be applied to the current branch
+	* logit command - displays a detailed log of your commits with their branches

    * ctemp command - generates a default C source file template

    * clear_commit command - clears the staging area and recent commits on your local machine
+   * printmyEnv command - prints a list of your env paths
+	* show command - displays a list of all commits made to the selected repository
+	* verifyRepo command - checkes if the current dir is a repository or not

    * mycompile command - compile C source files (with options)
    * pycompile command - compile python files
    * myascii command - prints a simple version of the ASCII table

    * rot13 command - Rot13 Cipher
    * rot47 command - Rot47 Cipher
    * guessGame command- a Guessing Game(To unwind)